-- a) Ensure development and human activity does not have adverse impacts on natural heritage and hydrologically sensitive features, and their ecological functions. - b) Use the Environmental Protection Areas along Robinson Creek and its associated tributaries and valleylands as a spine to link to other natural heritage features throughout the neighbourhood. - c) Implement the recommendations and strategies contained in the Robinson Creek and Tooley Creek Subwatershed Study. - d) Integrate stormwater management with the open space system while minimizing impacts on the natural environment. - e) Ensure significant natural features are highly visible and contribute to the character of the neighbourhood.
+- 3.1 Objectives - a) Ensure development and human activity does not have adverse impacts on natural heritage and hydrologically sensitive features, and their ecological functions. - b) Use the Environmental Protection Areas along Robinson Creek and its associated tributaries and valleylands as a spine to link to other natural heritage features throughout the neighbourhood. - c) Implement the recommendations and strategies contained in the Robinson Creek and Tooley Creek Subwatershed Study, and supporting flood studies. - d) Integrate stormwater management with the open space system while minimizing impacts upon and enhancing the natural environment.

-- f) Significantly increase the tree canopy throughout the Bayview Neighbourhood and support woodland coverage targets for the subwatershed. - g) Design buildings, infrastructure and the neighbourhood as a whole to high standards for energy and water conservation. - h) Design buildings, infrastructure and open spaces to mitigate the impacts of severe storms, flooding and droughts. - i) Integrate opportunities for renewable energy in the design of the neighbourhood. - j) Design for a low-carbon community.
+- e) Significantly increase the tree canopy throughout the Bayview Neighbourhood and support woodland coverage targets for the subwatershed. - f) Ensure significant natural features are highly visible and contribute to the character of the neighbourhood. - g) Design buildings, infrastructure and the neighbourhood as a whole to high standards for energy and water conservation. - h) Design buildings, infrastructure and open spaces to mitigate the impacts of severe storms, flooding and droughts. - i) Integrate opportunities for renewable energy in the design of the neighbourhood. - j) Design for a low-carbon community.